 Set your pot in a cool cellar or enclosed porch to mimic the chill of winter.
 Once you see foliage, bring it indoors and set it in a location that receives filtered, indirect sunlight.
 Keep the soil moist and wait for the blossoms!

-You may also try container cultivation outdoors, but remember that pots dry out and freeze at faster rates than the ground.
+You may also try container cultivation outdoors, but remember that pots dry out and freeze at faster than the ground.
 Choose a sheltered southern or western location, and be vigilant about watering and drainage.

 Bulbs that don’t get enough moisture may wither, and those that become saturated may rot.
 Also, pots that don’t drain well may fill with water, freeze, and crack.